Article 12.2 - Definitions

 (f) Deposit of refuse, solid or liquid waste, or fill on a parcel of land.

 .2 "Development" includes all other activity customarily associated with it.
 When appropriate to the context "development" refers to the act of developing or to the result of development.
-Reference to any specific operation is not intended to mean that the operation or activity when part of other operations or activities is not development.
+Reference to any specific operation is not intended to mean that the operation or activity when part of other operations or activities are not development.
 Reference to particular operations is not intended to limit the generality of this definition.

 .3 For the purposes of these regulations the following operations or uses shall not be considered "development"; some may, however, require a building permit: